ossycodes/Asfalis/readme.md

 ## Contributing

-Thank you for considering contributing to the WeSafe application!
+Thank you for considering contributing to the AFALIS application!
 The contribution guide can be found in the contributing.md file.

 ## Security Vulnerabilities